SichangHe/resume/resume.md

 and Git for version management and teamwork.

 The scraper had run daily flawlessly since its final deployment.
-It helped the team find 368 broken links on DKU website which Steven reported upstream on March 14, 2022.

 ### Developing and maintaining an Open Source scraper (2022/06 - )